eljefe303030/Melius/README.md

 If the update has removed any mods, you'll get the following message, choose 'Yes'
 ![Content not present](https://github.com/user-attachments/assets/d66fafc1-2c54-4adf-9b72-a52b55667c1b)

+## FAQ (Frequnetly Asked Questions)
+Q. I have a yellow bit in my health bar and am unable to get full health.
+A. This is enviornmental Damage, you will need to see a doctor or use nanobot injectors to heal this.
+You will get a random amount of environmental damage when starting the game withut using SKK fast start.

+Q. Is this modlist compatible with Watchtower.
+A. Not out of the box, as weapons and armours will be vastly underpowered and need balancing.
+However, if you reinstall the mod Serenity of Stars and choose the Watchtower patch, the balancing should be done.

+Q. All my launches and landings (along with grav jumps) are switching to cockpit (first person)?
+Any way to change that to 3rd person?
+A. Right click the More Immersive Landings And Takeoffs mod in the left hand window, choose reinstall and change the options in the installer to what you want.
+For grav jumps, download the 3rd person version of [Grav Jump Reanimated](https://www.nexusmods.com/starfield/mods/14528?tab=files) mod and replace the current version.

 ## Support
 Use the [Discord server](https://discord.gg/ZyakMg7CGN)